 Day 2 -DUMAGUETE

 On my second day, I traveled around Dumaguete City.
 It was a fine day that I decided to walked around and feel what it was like to be in a place you’re not familiar with.
-I tried their public transportation and kept wondering around, I even took some shots which I cried over it after because I accidentally deleted some photos of my Dumaguete – Siquijor adventure in my photo gallery.
+I tried their public transportation and kept wandering around.
+I even took some shots which I cried over it after because I accidentally deleted some photos of my Dumaguete – Siquijor adventure from my photo gallery.

-It was so good that I wanted to extend my stay to the wonderful place but I couldn’t.
-Yet, the good thing I learned from traveling solo outside Cebu for the first time was that it is very fundamental to the soul, it’s like learning to survive because there will be a chance that some journeys in life, by any chance, can be traveled alone, I must accept and face it.
+It was so good that I wanted to extend my stay but I couldn’t.
+I learned that when traveling solo, it is very fundamental to the soul.
+It’s like learning to survive because there will be a chance that some journeys in life by any chance can be traveled alone.

 - Sinking Bell Tower